cablelabs/micronets-pi/README.md

 This code runs on a Raspberry Pi Zero Wifi, with the following components attached:

- - TFT 128x128 display
+ - OLED 128x128 display
  - Power Switch
  - Function Switch (advertise/cancel)
  - Power LED
  - Function LED (Slow blink = Onboarding in progress, Fast blink = Reset in progress, On = Onboarded, Off = Reset )
  - Reset Switch - Removes subscriber credentials and reconfigures wpa-supplicant to only connect to default network (clinic)
- - Mode Switch - Determines if a new key pair & UID be created each time device is advertised/onboarded
+ - Mode Switch - Sets the onboard functionality to be either "clinic" or "DPP".
+DPP simply scans a qrcode and sends it to the micronets-dpp-server
  - Battery - Will last around an hour I think.
  - Charge circuit - Allows for running on power adapter and charging battery